Someone once asked me why I choose to use a Mac.

 Below are some excerpts from an email discussion I had with a friend of mine (back in April of 2002).
 He was contemplating the purchase of a new home computer, and asked for some advice.
 He knew I was a Mac user.
 I make a habit of pointing that out to many of my Windows/PC using friends.
-Rob (Another Mac using friend) and I sent him a few emails explaining why we thought the Mac was a better choice for a home computer.
+Rob (Another Mac using friend) and I sent him some email explaining why we thought the Mac was a better choice for a home computer.

-Here is one of the email's that I sent him.
+Here is one of the messages that I sent him (on April 12th, 2002)

 You've asked Rob and I for our opinions regarding what type of computer to own for home use.
 Both Rob and I have used PC's and Mac's.
 Both of us prefer Mac's over PC's.
 As a matter of fact; I know of no one who has ever switched from Mac to PC.
 I do know a bunch of folks who have gone the other way.
 Switching from PC to Mac.